rerun-io/rerun/docs/content/reference/types/datatypes/tensor_data.md

 The names of the dimensions of the tensor (optional).

 If set, should be the same length as [`datatypes.TensorData#shape`](https://rerun.io/docs/reference/types/datatypes/tensor_data).
+If it has a different length your names may show up improperly, and some constructors may produce a warning or even an error.

 Example: `["height", "width", "channel", "batch"]`.